eclipse-xpanse/xpanse-website/docs/configuration-language.md

 # Configuration Language

-A managed service is described using Open Services Cloud Configuration Language (OCL).
+A managed service is described using Xpanse Service Description Language (XSDL).

-OCL is a yaml descriptor of a managed service, describing the expected final state of your service, interacting with the fundamental APIs:
+XSDL is a yaml descriptor of a managed service which fully describes the service and the way to deploy the service.

-Examples of managed services described using OCL for multiple clouds can be found [here](https://github.com/eclipse-xpanse/xpanse/tree/main/samples).
+Examples of managed services described using XSDL for multiple clouds can be found [here](https://github.com/eclipse-xpanse/xpanse/tree/main/samples).

 ### Deployment Scripts

-In OCL, the deployer variable can contain the script that must be executed for provisioning the managed service.
+In XSDL, the deployer can contain the script that must be executed for provisioning the managed service.
 Currently, the only allowed script is Terraform.

 ### Flavors